-Our therapeutic and vaccine programs are pre-revenue, and subject to the risks of an early stage biotechnology company.
+Our therapeutic and vaccine programs are pre-revenue, and subject to the risks of an early-stage biotechnology company.

-Since the Company's primary focus for the foreseeable future will likely be our therapeutics and vaccine businesses, shareholders should understand that we are primarily an early stage biotechnology company with no history of revenue-generating operations, and our only assets consist of our proprietary and licensed technologies and the know-how of our officers and employees.
-Therefore we are subject to all the risks and uncertainties inherent in a new business, in particular new businesses engaged in CAR-T cancer therapeutics, cancer vaccines and anti-viral therapeutics, as well as whether our current business plan is sound.
-Our CAR-T ovarian cancer therapeutic, our breast and ovarian cancer vaccines and our COVID-19 treatment are in their early stages of development, and we still must establish and implement many important functions necessary to commercialize the technologies.
+Since the Company's primary focus for the foreseeable future will likely be our therapeutics and vaccine businesses, shareholders should understand that we are primarily an early-stage biotechnology company with no history of revenue-generating operations, and our only assets consist of our proprietary and licensed technologies and the know-how of our officers and employees.
+Therefore, we are subject to all the risks and uncertainties inherent in a new business, in particular new businesses engaged in CAR-T cancer therapeutics and cancer vaccines, as well as whether our current business plan is sound.
+Our CAR-T ovarian cancer therapeutic and our breast and ovarian cancer vaccines are in their early stages of development, and we still must establish and implement many important functions necessary to commercialize the technologies.

 Accordingly, you should consider the Company's prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies in their prerevenue generating stages, particularly those in the biotechnology field.
-Shareholders should carefully consider the risks and uncertainties that a business with no operating history will face.
+Shareholders should carefully consider the risks and uncertainties that a business with limited operating history will face.
 In particular, shareholders should consider that there is a significant risk that we will not be able to:

-- complete studies that successfully identify one or more clinical candidates to treat COVID-19; - successfully complete animal studies necessary to submit an IND application to the FDA for our COVID-19 treatment; - successfully enroll sufficient numbers of qualified patients to participate in our clinical trials; - obtain sufficient quantity and quality of materials manufactured for use in our clinical trials; - successfully meet the primary endpoints in our clinical trials; - implement or execute our current business plan; - raise sufficient funds in the capital markets or otherwise to fully effectuate our business plan; - maintain our management team; - determine that the processes and technologies that we have developed or will develop are commercially viable; and/or - attract, enter into or maintain contracts with potential commercial partners such as licensors of technology and suppliers or licensees of our technologies.
+- successfully enroll sufficient numbers of qualified patients to participate in our clinical trials; - obtain sufficient quantity and quality of materials manufactured for use in our clinical trials; - successfully meet the primary endpoints in our clinical trials; - implement or execute our current business plan; - raise sufficient funds in the capital markets or otherwise to fully effectuate our business plan; - maintain our management team; - determine that the processes and technologies that we have developed or will develop are commercially viable; and/or - attract, enter into or maintain contracts with potential commercial partners such as licensors of technology and suppliers or licensees of our technologies.

 Any of the foregoing risks may adversely affect the Company and result in the failure of our business.
 In addition, we expect to encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
-Over the next several quarters, we will need to broaden our focus from a research and development company to a company capable of supporting clinical trials and commercial activities, or enter into collaborations with partners that may provide those capabilities.
+Over the next several quarters, we will need to continue broadening our focus from a research and development company to a company capable of supporting clinical trials and commercial activities, or enter into collaborations with partners that may provide those capabilities.
 We may not be able to reach such achievements, which would have a material adverse effect on our Company.